Sixthhokage1/sixthhokage1.github.io/support.md

 title: "~/support"
 ---

 If you wanna financially support me and the things I do, you can click the PayPal donation button below.
+You can also check my [wishlists](https://elmlab.xyz/Sixthhokage1/Wishlist) if you want to send me money for something specific (just leave a note in the PayPal donation).

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />